coolteemf/DeepPhysX/docs/source/component/dataset.rst

       - Specify the *Dataset* mode between "Training", "Validation" and "Running".

     * - ``normalize_data``
-      - If True, normalization parameters are computed and applied to data.
+      - If True, normalization parameters are computed from training data and applied to any loaded data.

 .. highlight:: python